neonphyte/ITP_IS19/README.md

 # ITP_IS19 Privacy in Meta Ray-Ban Glasses

-An Android app that scans synced photos from Meta Glasses, detects faces in those images, applies a blur effect, and outputs the processed images into a new folder — all done seamlessly in the background.
+An Android app that scans synced photos from Meta Glasses, detects faces in those images, applies a blur effect, and outputs the processed images into a new folder.

 ##  Features